-MRA and MPA's curriculum is planned for pupils using the national curriculum as the basis for all learning.
-The curriculum is extended and personalised to meet the needs of all learners.
+MRA and MPA's joint curriculum continues to enable pupils to become high-achieving learners who are well-equipped for the next stage in their education.
+The curriculum is knowledge-rich and rigorous.
+It is designed to be enriching and stimulating, whilst meeting and exceeding the expectations set out in the National Curriculum.
 Flexibility in the curriculum allows for adaptations to be made that are responsive to the needs of both individuals and groups of pupils as they progress through all of the Federation's academies.

-There are five key principles underpinning the design of the Federation's curriculum.
+There are five key principles underpinning the design of the Federation's curriculum:

-- ♦ All pupils have access to a broad, balanced and coherent curriculum that supports learning - ◆ A strong core ensures that basic skills are embedded at an early stage so that pupils are able to access the wider curriculum - ♦ An extended curriculum ensures all pupils have access to catch-up, extension and enrichment
+- ♦ All pupils have access to a broad, balanced and coherent curriculum that supports learning. - ♦ A strong core ensures that basic skills are embedded at an early stage so that pupils are able to access the wider curriculum. - ◆ An extended curriculum ensures all pupils have access to catch-up, extension and enrichment. - The curriculum is fully personalised and inclusive and meets the needs of individual pupils at every Key Stage - ICT is used to enhance teaching and learning and is embedded across the curriculum